Referrals and Pre-Authorizations

 When care is approved:

 Your regional contractor sends you an authorization letter with specific instructions.
+You can find this letter in your region’s patient portal.

 You must:

-• Get care before the authorization expires, otherwise, you’ll need to get the care re-approved.
+• Get care before the authorization expires.
+Otherwise, you’ll need to get the care re-approved.

 View My Referral or Pre-Authorization

-Services that Don’t Require Referrals
+Services That Don’t Require Referrals

 Are you enrolled in a TRICARE Prime plan?

-You can get the following services from a TRICARE network provider in your region without a PCM referral.
+You can get the following services from a TRICARE network provider in your region without a PCM referral:

 Getting a Second Opinion